2019 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 21 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-This was the same list used during the 2015 season, except for the names Liwayway and Nimfa, which replaced the names Lando and Nona, respectively.
-Both names were used for the first time this season, as well as Perla and Sarah after replacing Pedring and Sendong in 2011 but were not utilized in 2015.
+This was the same list used during the 2015 season and are scheduled to be used again during 2023.
+The names Liwayway and Nimfa, which replaced the names Lando and Nona were used for the first time this season, as well as Perla and Sarah after replacing Pedring and Sendong in 2011 but were not utilized in 2015.

 Retirement

-After the season, PAGASA had announced that the names Tisoy and Ursula would be eliminated from their naming lists after these typhoons caused a combined total of damages both in Infrastructure and Agriculture on their respective onslaught in the country.
+After the season, PAGASA had announced that the names Tisoy and Ursula would be removed from their naming lists after these typhoons caused a combined total of damages both in Infrastructure and Agriculture on their respective onslaught in the country.
 In January 2020, the PAGASA chose the names Tamaraw and Ugong to replace Tisoy and Ursula for the 2023 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2019.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.